open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 to the application.
 This ensures the instrumentation is disposed when the host is shutdown.

-Additionaly, this examples sets up the OpenTelemetry Jaeger exporter, which requires adding the package [`OpenTelemetry.Exporter.Jaeger`](../OpenTelemetry.Exporter.Jaeger/README.md) to the application.
+Additionally, this examples sets up the OpenTelemetry Jaeger exporter, which requires adding the package [`OpenTelemetry.Exporter.Jaeger`](../OpenTelemetry.Exporter.Jaeger/README.md) to the application.